Celebrating 85 Years

 Post 17: Citi Field

-Citi Field (named for CitiCorp) was built as a replacement for Shea Stadium, which first opened in 1964 next to the site of the 1964–1965 World’s Fair.
+Citi Field (named for CitiCorp) was built as a replacement for Shea Stadium, which first opened in 1964 adjacent to the site of the 1964–1965 World’s Fair.
 The design for the NY Mets Citi Field was largely inspired by Ebbetts Field, which was the home of the Brooklyn Dodgers from 1913–1957.
-The seats are green in homage to the Polo Grounds, the original home of the Mets’ namesake—the 19th Century baseball team named the New York Metropolitans.
-In 2007, UBS provided scaffold stairs and a material hoist during the construction of the new home for the Mets.
+The seats are green in homage to the Polo Grounds, the original home of the Mets’ namesake—the 19th century baseball team named the New York Metropolitans.
+In 2007, UBS provided scaffold stairs and a material hoist during the construction of the new home of the Mets.

-Post 18: The Smithsonian National Air and Space Museum
+Post 18: The Smithsonian National Air and Space Museum, Washington, DC

 The Smithsonian National Air and Space Museum is the largest of the Smithsonian’s 19 museums, and the most visited museum in the country with more than 8 million annual visitors!
-Among the exhibits are the Wright Brothers’ original 1903 Flyer, the Apollo Lunar module, Lindbergh’s Spirit of St. Louis.
-All of the aircrafts and spacecrafts on display in the Air and Space Museum were actually flown or were used as backup vehicles.
+Among the exhibits are the Wright Brothers’ original 1903 Flyer, the Apollo Lunar module, and Lindbergh’s Spirit of St. Louis.
+All of the aircraft and spacecraft on display in the Air and Space Museum were actually flown or were used as backup vehicles.

-Designed for industrial magnate Walter P. Chrysler the Chrysler Building had a secret plan to become the #tallest building in New York by constructing a long spire hidden inside the building, which was deployed overnight in 4 sections.
-This claim was short lived, however, as 11 months later the General Motors backed Empire State Building was redesigned and took the crown back.
-This classic Art Deco-style skyscraper was Chrysler’s Corporate headquarters from 1930’s to the 50’s It was declared a National Historic Landmark in 1976.
+Designed for industrial magnate Walter P. Chrysler, the Chrysler Building had a secret plan to become the tallest building in New York by constructing a long spire hidden inside the building, which was deployed overnight in four sections.
+This claim was short lived, however, as 11 months later the General Motors-backed Empire State Building was redesigned and took the crown back.
+This classic Art Deco-style skyscraper was Chrysler’s corporate headquarters from 1930s to the 1950s.
+It was declared a National Historic Landmark in 1976.
 UBS helped to refurbish the Chrysler Building’s spire in the 1970s using a freestanding access scaffold based on needle beams at the building’s base.

-Post 20: The Basilica of the National Shrine of the Immaculate Conception
+Post 20: The Basilica of the National Shrine of the Immaculate Conception, Washington, DC

-The Basilica of the National Shrine of the Immaculate Conception in Washington D.C. can accommodate up to 6,000 visitors at one time, making it the largest church in America, and one of the top 10 largest in the world.
-With a spire rising 329’ and standing on a hill that is over 200’ high, it’s almost as tall as the Washington Monument.
-Built in the style of medieval churches the basilica houses 70 chapels honoring Mary and reflects the origins of the Catholic immigrants.
-In 2005, UBS provided access scaffolding for during the Shrine’s restoration.
+The Basilica of the National Shrine of the Immaculate Conception in Washington DC can accommodate up to 6,000 visitors at one time, making it the largest church in America, and one of the top ten largest in the world.
+With a spire rising 329 feet and standing on a hill that is over 200 feet high, it’s almost as tall as the Washington Monument.
+Built in the style of medieval churches, the Basilica houses 70 chapels honoring Mary and reflects the origins of Catholic immigrants.
+In 2005, UBS provided access scaffolding for the Shrine’s restoration.